 The strategy for the Company is to capture the illiquidity premium that is associated with 'off the run' bond issues.
-By remaining highly selective and without conceding on underlying credit quality, the strategy targets a monthly distribution of 0.5p per share, with all excess income, as discussed in the Results section of the Directors' Report on page 23, being distributed to investors at the year end of the Company.
+By remaining highly selective and without conceding on underlying credit quality, the strategy targets a monthly distribution of 0.5p per share, with all excess income, as discussed in the Results section of the Directors' Report on pages 25 and 26, being distributed to investors at the year end of the Company.